Temporal structures of the X-ray photoemission problem: Renormalization-group approach

 As Sec.~\ref{sec:large-zeta} explained, the eNRG procedure yields essentially exact fidelities in the time range $0\le t< \tz$.
 From the perspective of computational cost, the eNRG method is very efficient.
 Given a time interval, the effort needed to compute the fidelity is a small fraction of the effort to diagonalize the tight-binding Hamiltonian that yields comparable accuracy.
-For example, the eNRG run and the diagonalization of the $2L=5\,000$ tight-binding Hamiltonian that provided the data in Fig.~\ref{fig:8} demanded 51 seconds and 7100 seconds of CPU time, respectively, on a standard laptop computer.
+For example, the eNRG run and the diagonalization of the $ 2L=5\,000$ tight-binding Hamiltonian that provided the data in Fig.~\ref{fig:8} demanded 42 seconds and 7100 seconds of CPU time, respectively, on a standard laptop computer.

 These considerations refer to our model Hamiltonian, which reduces to two quadratic forms.
 The diagonalization of a quartic eNRG Hamiltonian would be substantially more demanding computationally.
-Large $\zeta$'s would make the cost of diagonalizing one such Hamiltonian iteratively~\cite{Wilson_NRG} prohibitive, because the spectrum of the eNRG Hamiltonian cannot be truncated in the first $\zeta$ iterations.
+Large $\zeta$'s would make the cost of diagonalizing a Hamiltonian of the latter kind, iteratively~\cite{Wilson_NRG}, prohibitive because the dimension of the basis that defines the eNRG Hamiltonian~\eqref{eq:73} is $\zeta +\nn+1$, and the spectrum of the eNRG Hamiltonian cannot be truncated in the first $\zeta$ iterations.
 In practice, therefore, we are restricted to moderate offsets, that is, $\zeta$'s that are substantially smaller than the time interval of interest.
-This brings us to the problem of computing $\ff(t)$ for $t>\tz$.
+This limitation brings us to the problem of computing $\ff(t)$ for $t>\tz$.

 In the time domain defined by this inequality, we have to deal with beat frequencies like those in Fig.~\ref{fig:6}.
-To this end, following the procedure that has been tested in the computation of thermodynamical and transport properties \cite{2022FeO075129}, we average the raw fidelities on a set $C_{\zeta}\z$ containing $N_\zeta\z=2$ consecutive offsets $\zeta$ and integrate them over $\theta$ to obtain the \emph{smoothed} fidelity:
+To this end, following the procedure proven reliable in the computation of thermodynamic and transport properties \cite{2022FeO075129}, we average the raw fidelities on a set $C_{\zeta}\z$ containing $N_\zeta\z=2$ consecutive offsets $\zeta$ and integrate them over $\theta$ to obtain the \emph{smoothed} fidelity:

-Here, we work with $C_{\zeta} = \{3,4\}$ and use Simpson's $\sfrac13$ rule with an even number $N_\theta\z$ of intervals to evaluate the integral on the right-hand side of Eq.~\eqref{eq:87}, that is, a set of $N_\theta\z +1$ equally spaced points ranging from $\theta=-1$ to $\theta=1$.
+Here, we work with $C_{\zeta} = \{3,4\}$ and use Simpson's $\sfrac13$ rule with an even number $N_\theta\z$ of intervals to evaluate the integral on the right-hand side of Eq.~\eqref{eq:82}, that is, a set of $N_\theta\z +1$ equally spaced points ranging from $\theta=-1$ to $\theta=1$.